AndrasKovacs/yatg/README.md

 # yatg
-...  yet another tetris with a bunch of javascript tech.
+...  yet another tetris game with a bunch of javascript tech.

 Playable on andraskovacs.github.io/tetris